 History: Farm buildings include a tower dated 1300 and an arched brick loggia in the Sienese style.

-Estate vineyards: On 21 Jan 2015 (for an article on Rosso di Montalcino for Decanter) Carlo Lisini told me the estate had about 150 hectares of land in total, near Sant’Angelo in Colle.
+Estate vineyards: On 21 Jan 2015 (for an article on Rosso di Montalcino for Decanter) Carlo Lisini told me the estate had about 150 hectares of land in total, in the Sesta area.
 Of this there were 24ha of vines of which 13ha were for Brunello di Montalcino and 5ha were for Rosso di Montalcino and the rest was IGT.
 He said he farmed them all the same way and described the soils as calcareous.

 San Biagio Rosso: 2003 IGT Toscana.
 100% Sangiovese.
 Stainless steel, no oak.